Indiana’s Implied Consent Law: Refusal to Take a Blood, Breath, or Urine Test

 • conviction of an infraction, and

-• evidence of the refusal is admissible in a criminal case.
+• evidence of the refusal being used by the prosecution in criminal court.

 The Indiana Bureau of Motor Vehicles (BMV) will suspend the license of any driver who unlawfully refuses to take a PBT and/or chemical test.
 The suspension periods are: